yukaitung/lgdxrobot2-mcu/README.md

 *   [LGDXRobot2-MCU](https://gitlab.com/yukaitung/lgdxrobot2-mcu)
 *   [LGDXRobot2-ChassisTuner](https://gitlab.com/yukaitung/lgdxrobot2-chassistuner)

+# How it works

+The firmware is developed with STM32 HAL Library.
+It utilises Timer for encoders (TIM1, TIM3, TIM4, TIM5) and PWM generation (TIM2), I2C for communication with INA219 (I2C1), as well as Virtual Port Com for communication with PC.

-## Communication
+### Hardware Communication

 The communication is managed by STM32 Virtual Com Port, it is compatible to Serial Port programming.
-When initialising connection to MCU, keep all setting (Baud Rate, Data Bits, etc.) in default.
-To reduce overhead in communication, this project relys on raw data to communicate with MCU, below is an example.
+When initialising connection to MCU, keep all setting (Baud Rate, Data Bits, etc.) to default.
+To reduce overhead in communication, this project relys on raw data to communicate with MCU, below is an example to send command from PC.

 ``` C++
 int p = 1;